Ed Bethune

-Edwin Ruthvin Bethune Jr. (born December 19, 1935), known as Ed Bethune, is an American lawyer and lobbyist in Washington, D.C., who was a Republican member of the United States House of Representatives from Arkansas from 1979-1985.
+Edwin Ruthvin Bethune Jr. (born December 19, 1935), known as Ed Bethune, is an American lawyer, lobbyist, and novelist in Little Rock, Arkansas, who was a Republican member of the United States House of Representatives from Arkansas from 1979–1985.

 Early years, education, military, legal practice

 Bethune was born to Mr. and Mrs. Edwin Bethune Sr. in Pocahontas, Arkansas.
 He graduated in 1953 from Pocahontas High School.
 He was a Sergeant in the United States Marine Corps from 1954–1957, with service in South Korea.

-After military service, Bethune obtained his Bachelor of Arts degree in 1961 from the University of Arkansas at Fayetteville, where he was a member of the Kappa Sigma fraternity.
+After military service, Bethune obtained his Bachelor of Arts degree in 1961 from the University of Arkansas at Fayetteville, where he was a member of Kappa Sigma fraternity.
 He received the Juris Doctor degree from the University of Arkansas School of Law in 1963 and was admitted to the Arkansas bar that same year.

 Career

 That year he began his practice in Pocahontas.
 In 1972, while he was living in Searcy north of Little Rock, he practiced with former Arkansas Republican Party chairman Odell Pollard, who served as his political mentor.
 Bethune also was admitted to practice before the United States Supreme Court.

-He was a prosecuting attorney for the First Judicial District of Arkansas from 1970-1971.
-He was chairman of the Ninth District Federal Home Loan Bank Board from 1973-1976.
+He was a prosecuting attorney for the First Judicial District of Arkansas from 1970–1971.
+He was chairman of the Ninth District Federal Home Loan Bank Board from 1973–1976.